sharmar0790/dot-tod/_posts/ingress-controllers/2023-09-07-INGRESS_CONTROLLERS.md

 ## What is Kubernetes Ingress Controller?
 Moving production workloads to Kubernetes has many benefits, but it also increases the complexity of managing application traffic.
 An ingress controller is a dedicated load balancer for Kubernetes clusters.

+A kubernetes ingress controller acts an reverse proxy and as a load balancer.
 An ingress controller is a component that abstracts the complexity of routing application traffic within a Kubernetes cluster, providing a bridge between Kubernetes services and external services.
 An ingress controller is configured using objects called Ingress Resources, managed via the Kubernetes API.

 The main functions of a Kubernetes ingress controller are to receive and load-balance traffic from outside Kubernetes to pods running in a Kubernetes cluster, and manage egress traffic from services within the cluster to services outside the cluster.
 They monitor pods running on Kubernetes and automatically update load balancing rules when pods are added or removed from a service.
 This is part of a series of articles about [Kubernetes API gateway](https://www.solo.io/topics/kubernetes-api-gateway/).